Explore the best botanical gardens and arboretums in Oahu

 45-680 Luluku Road, Kaneohe, check their website at HBG Ho`omaluhia (honolulu.gov)

+One of the most underated botanical garden in Oahu is the Wahiawa Botanical Garden.
 Located in the town of Wahiawa, the botanical garden is filled with gorgeous tropical plants to include many orchid flowers blooming in season, Heliconia and ginger flowers and a host of other tropical plants that thrive in this beautiful environment.
 An intimate garden that is only 27 acres and located in a ravine that is cooler in climate, the garden feels like little jewel and is fun to explore some of the trails and jungle areas of the botanical garden especially on the edges of the ravine and walking down to the bottom section.

 1396 California Ave., Wahiawā, Check updates to visiting on their website at friendsofhonolulubotanicalgardens.com/Wahiawa.htm